OVGU-CoMe/ParaviewForMatlabFEM/README.md

 ### **DataArray: "offsets"** ###
 Since the connectivity array is parsed by simply scanning its content linearly, Paraview must know which elements are defined by which points.
 For this, the "offsets" vector is used, which tells which element is defined by how many consequtive nodal IDs in the connectivity array.
 Note that this allows for a meshes containing different element types.
-As an example, if the "offsets" array starts with the values 4, 4, 3, it means that the first element is defined by the nodal IDs 1, 2, 3, 4, the second one by 5, 6, 7, 8, and the third one by 9, 10, 11, regardless of the actual layout of the connectivity matrix.
+As an example, if the "offsets" array starts with the values 4, 4, 3, it means that the first element is defined by the first 4 entries in the connectivity matrix, then, entries 5-8 define the second element, while the entries 9-11 (3 nodes) the third one.

 ### **DataArray: "types"** ###
 This block defines for each element an integer referring to its element type, such as 9 for linear quadratic elements, or 5 for linear triangular elements.